MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

     You can't change the region after you've set it.

-    The setup process starts and might take up to 20 minutes to run.
+    The setup process starts and might take a few minutes to run.
 If you prefer, you can sign out and then return after installation is completed.

     After setup is completed, the **Congratulations** screen appears.